-The Star Blue™ Patina can be used on a range of different wall paneling systems, roofing systems, and architectural accents, as well as art and sculpture projects of any scale.
+The custom patina can be used on a range of different wall paneling systems, roofing systems, and architectural accents, as well as art and sculpture projects of any scale.
 Patinas are often preferred over paints for their natural weathering and aging, a much desired trait compared with painted surfaces which deteriorate.

 - Cyclone Sculpture by artist Steven Woodward

 - Hands of Man Sculpture by L. William Zahner

 - Board of Trade Heartland Harvest Public Artwork by Joel Marquardt

 - Books of Knowledge Public Artwork by Steven Woodward